xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 In these brownfield scenarios, it's mandatory to start an entire project to redefine the flows that are allowed and forbidden through these routers and it could be a long process.

+Post Scriptum: the address ranges used in this article (183.13.x.y) are random numbers I picked.
+We are not sharing any real ACL from any real operator here.
+We could have picked the 192.0.2.0/24 but it would have made the examples less relevant.
+{: .notice--success}